-- Established codes of conduct define expected standards of personal behaviour for both staff and Members. - The Council has a set of values for its staff reflecting public expectations about the conduct and behaviour of individuals. - The Council has a Member Code of Conduct in place that helps to achieve high standards of conduct for elected Members. - Induction training is in place for both staff and newly elected Members. - Arrangements are in place to ensure that Members and employees of the council are not influenced by prejudice, bias or conflicts of interest in dealing with different stakeholders. - A register of interests is maintained for Members and officers. - An up-to-date register of gifts and hospitality is maintained and is reviewed annually by the Monitoring Officer and the Audit Committee. - There is an efficient Standards Committee. - Arrangements are in place for whistleblowing, to which all officers, Members and all those contracting with the council have access.
-The policy is reviewed annually by the Audit Committee. - Arrangements are in place so that conflicts of interest on behalf of Members and officers are avoided. - Effective, transparent and accessible arrangements are in place for dealing with complaints.
+- Established codes of conduct define expected standards of personal behaviour for both staff and Members. - The Council has a new set of corporate values for its staff reflecting public expectations about the conduct and behaviour of individuals and these are reflected in the recruitment and selection and performance appraisal processes. - The Council has a Member Code of Conduct in place that helps to achieve high standards of conduct for elected Members. - Induction training is in place for both staff and newly elected Members. - Arrangements are in place to ensure that Members and employees of the council are not influenced by prejudice, bias or conflicts of interest in dealing with different stakeholders. - A register of interests is maintained for Members and officers. - An up-to-date register of gifts and hospitality is maintained and is reviewed annually by the Monitoring Officer and the Audit Committee. - There is an efficient Standards Committee. - Arrangements are in place for whistleblowing, to which all officers, Members and all those contracting with the council have access.
+The policy is reviewed annually by the Audit Committee. - Arrangements are in place so that conflicts of interest on behalf of Members and officers are avoided.

+• Effective, transparent and accessible arrangements are in place for dealing with complaints.

-Demonstrating strong commitments to ethical values
+Demonstrating strong commitment to ethical values

-- The Head of Governance (Chief Internal Auditor) champions ethical compliance for both officers and Members. - Protocols are in place for partnership working.
-These are documented in the council's Financial Regulations and Financial Procedure Rules. - A competency framework, listing required behaviours and values, is currently used to drive recruitment and performance reviews are undertaken as part of the performance appraisal system. - Policies and procedures are in place and are regularly reviewed for dealing with unacceptable behaviours.
+- The Head of Governance (Chief Internal Auditor) champions ethical compliance for both officers and Members. - An Ethical Governance Survey was carried out in November 2018. - Protocols are in place for partnership working.
+These are documented in the council's Financial Regulations and Financial Procedure Rules. - A competency framework, listing required behaviours and values, is currently used to drive recruitment and regular performance reviews are undertaken as part of the performance appraisal system. - Policies and procedures are in place and are regularly reviewed for dealing with unacceptable behaviours.